Entanglement based observables for quantum impurities: Purity

-\paragraph{Purity.}We are interested in the entanglement of a quantum impurity with its environment, see Fig.~\ref{fig:model}(a).
-As a measure for the entanglement, we will use its purity, together with the purity of its subparts.
-In a bipartite system $A\otimes B$, the purity $\mathcal{P}_A$ of a subsystem $A$ (e.g., of the impurity) reads
+We are interested in the entanglement of a quantum impurity with its environment, see Fig.~\ref{fig:model}(a).
+As a witness for the entanglement, we will use the purity of the impurity together with the purity of its subparts.
+In a bipartite closed system $A\otimes B$, the purity $\mathcal{P}_A$ of a subsystem $A$ (e.g., of the impurity) reads